 - 30 kg/m2 or greater (obese)

-- 27 kg/m2 or greater (overweight) in the presence of at least one weight-related comorbidity such as hypertension, type 2 diabetes mellitus, or dyslipidemia.
+- 27 kg/m2 or greater (overweight) if at least one weight-related comorbidity is also present (for example, hypertension, type 2 diabetes mellitus, or dyslipidemia).

 Limitations of use

-Discontinue, if 5% weight loss is not achieved after 12 weeks on maximum daily dose of 15 mg/92 mg.
+Discontinue if 5% weight loss is not achieved after 12 weeks on the maximum daily dose of 15 mg/92 mg.

-Discontinue 15 mg/92 mg gradually by taking a dose every other day for at least 1 week prior to stopping treatment altogether, to prevent possible seizure.
+How to discontinue: Discontinue 15 mg/92 mg gradually by taking a dose every other day for at least 1 week prior to stopping treatment altogether, to prevent a possible seizure.

 Special cases